LaurentAjdnik/mcproxy/README.md

 Finally, each module provides some configuration directives.
 Examples are given below.

+Note: In MCP Hosts, like Claude Dekstop, the configuration file would point towads the MCProxy, not the different servers behind it.

 # Features

 Here are a few examples of features an MCProxy could implement.